jonderwaater/smoothify/README.md

 Runs the job as described above.

 -- exportgpx.py
 Retrieves data from the last Strava activity and writes it to a gpx file.
+**Warning**:
-Warning:  This code has only been tested on activities recorded with the Strava Android App.
+  This code has only been tested on activities recorded with the Strava Android App.
   Currently only position, time and elevation data are extracted.

 -- smoothen.py
 Smoothens the data in the gpx file.
 Currently it uses a simple algorithm written by myself that interpolates between sets of 9 points.
 More advanced algorithms may be implemented in the future, but it's already a significant improvement over untreated data.

 -- stravaup.py
 Uploads the the activity.
+**Warning**:
+  In order to upload the new gpx file to Strava, the old activity is deleted.
+You may loose data, so make backups if you are not sure.

 ## DEPENDENCIES